dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3541: Avoiding problems can lead to future complications.
+### T3541: Avoiding problems and introspection can lead to further issues.

 |Support|
 |---|